-This tunable is the maximum number of pages that will undergo input/output in a single RPC to the OST.
-The minimum is a single page and the maximum for this setting is platform depedent (256 for i386/x86_64, possibly less for ia64 / PPC with larger PAGE_SIZE), though generally amounts to a total of 1 MB in the RPC.
+This tunable is the maximum number of pages that will undergo I/O in a single RPC to the OST.
+The minimum is a single page and the maximum for this setting is platform dependent (256 for i386/x86_64, possibly less for ia64/PPC with larger PAGE_SIZE), though generally amounts to a total of 1 MB in the RPC.